aliasgarabidsabunwala/cyberforum/README.md

 For a better user experience and enthusiasts to stay focused on their work at all times, eForums become vital.
 With the current project development, we can accommodate needs where all stakeholders such as Academic Institutions, Students, Alumina, Industries, Scientists, Research Scholars, NGOs and other organizations may join and have a strong platform for discussion, work display and suggestions.

-# Flow Chart

 # References

-- The effect of using online discussion forums on students' learning
+- "The effect of using online discussion forums on students' learning", https://www.researchgate.net/

-- What to expect, and how to improve online discussion forums: the instructors’ perspective
+- "What to expect, and how to improve online discussion forums: the instructors’ perspective", https://www.researchgate.net/

-- Effectiveness of Using Online Discussion Forum for Case Study Analysis
+- "Effectiveness of Using Online Discussion Forum for Case Study Analysis", https://www.researchgate.net/